vadim-vic/Signal-separation/README.md

 During inventory in a densely packed stock, multiple radio-frequency data transmitters often interfere with each other, leading to signal collisions.
 This reduces the efficiency of inventory.
 We present a method to resolve these collisions.
 The good news: despite these collisions, the items can still be identified, and their signals can be reconstructed.
 This advancement greatly enhances the performance of radio-frequency identification (RFID) systems.

+*The proposed model separates two collided tags with an 80% success rate, saves the slot for three collided tags with a 60% success rate, and could even save the slot for four and five collided tags.*

 \#RFID, \#I/Q data,  \#Aloha collision, \#Signal separation, \#Self-modeling

 # Table of contents for the project
 1. [Report on the signal separation](https://medium.com/p/d56a210dae9a)